AnmolVerma7/NutriAI/README.md

 - **⚙️ Settings:** Manage preferences and edit your profile/goals.
 - **⚡ Smart Caching:** Minimizes API usage by caching recipes and food searches in Supabase.
 - **📊 Dashboard:** View your daily progress and recent activities.

+## 🧠 AI Architecture

+NutriAI employs a sophisticated **Multi-Agent System** to deliver personalized nutrition advice:

+1.  **Nutrition Analyst:** Analyzes your daily food logs to identify nutritional gaps.
+2.  **Goal Evaluator:** Compares your intake against your specific profile goals (calories, macros).
+3.  **Meal Planner:** Formulates a high-level meal strategy based on remaining budget and dietary restrictions.
+4.  **Recipe Recommender:** Finds concrete, executable recipes that match the planner's strategy.

+_For a deep dive into the AI implementation, check out the [Claude API Guide](docs/CLAUDE_API_GUIDE.md)._

 ## Documentation